 - 1 liter = 1 quart = 2 pints = 4 cups

 Liquid Measuring Math

-If you're halving or doubling a recipe (or if one of your cups is in the dishwasher) knowing how to convert measurements within the standard system can make your time in the kitchen easier.
-When you're wondering how many tablespoons are in ¼ cup, or how many ounces make up a pint, refer back to this liquid measurement converter.
+Knowing how to convert measurements within the standard system can make your time in the kitchen easier if you're halving or doubling a recipe (or if one of your cups is in the dishwasher).
+When you're wondering how many tablespoons are in ¼ cup or how many ounces make up a pint, refer to this liquid measurement chart.

 Tablespoons and teaspoons can be a little tricky, but keeping these conversions handy will help whenever you're making changes to a recipe.
-Instead of trying to eyeball half of ¾ cup, just measure what you need in tablespoons instead (6 Tbsp. in the case of halving ¾ cup).
+For example, instead of eyeballing half of ¾ cup, measure what you need in tablespoons instead (6 Tbsp. in the case of halving ¾ cup).

 - 3 teaspoons = 1 tablespoon